-Another natural solution to the problem of online firms exploiting consumers' data is for government to tax the use of data.
-49 If data collection and use is more expensive, firms will do less of it.
+Another natural solution to the problem of online firms exploiting consumers' data is for government to tax the use of data.83 If data collection and use is more expensive, firms will do less of it.
 Consumers, however, would not receive direct compensation through a tax.
 Instead, they would be remunerated indirectly through government expenditure benefiting these web users and others.
-In addition, a data tax system does not provide consumers with control over their data.
-Additionally, it sets the incentive for web services not to advertise or collect data to a uniform arbitrary selected tax rate instead of a market price reflecting firms' valuations of consumer data and consumers' valuations of privacy.
+In addition, a data tax system would not provide consumers with control over their data.
+Additionally, it would set the incentive for web services not to advertise or collect data based on a uniform, arbitrary tax rate instead of a market price reflecting firms' valuations of consumer data and consumers' valuations of privacy.

-One taxation-based proposal that seeks to indirectly provide consumers with remuneration for the use of their data is that of the Berggruen Institute's California Data Dividends Working Group (henceforth the Berggruen Working Group), who propound their proposal in Feygin et al. (2021).
-This working group formed in response to California Governor Gavin Newsom's proposal for payments from firms using personal data to the public.
-The Berggruen Working Group proposes that California institute a Data Dividend Tax; this tax would apply both to sales of consumer data and to companies the use or store consumer data, with the amount of the tax depending on the extent to which the company uses or stores consumer data.
-50 Under the Berggruen Working Group's proposal, California would fund public spending that broadly benefits the public using the proceeds from the Data Dividend Tax instead of directly passing these proceeds on to the state's web users.
+One taxation-based proposal that seeks to indirectly provide consumers with remuneration for the use of their data is that of the Berggruen Institute's California Data Dividends Working Group (henceforth the Berggruen Working Group).84 This working group was formed in response to California Governor Gavin Newsom's proposal for payments from firms using personal data to the public.
+The Berggruen Working Group proposes that California institute a Data Dividend Tax; this tax would apply both to sales of consumer data and to companies that use or store consumer data, with the amount of the tax dependent on the extent to which the company uses or stores consumer data.85 Under the Berggruen Working Group's proposal, California would fund public spending that broadly benefits the public using the proceeds from the Data Dividend Tax instead of directly passing these proceeds on to the state's web users.